 Crypto holders understandably wonder how they can best keep funds safe.
 Many know centralized exchanges are vulnerable to exploits and hacks.

-But people often wonder how to sift through the vast range of hardware and Internet-based virtual currency wallets to figure out the best one for their needs.
+But people often wonder how to sift through the vast range of hardware and Internet-based virtual currency wallets to determine the best one for their needs.

-Launched back in 2015, the Coin.Space team has been working to simplify the cryptocurrency industry through the release of their wallet, which supports more than 20,000 tokens, including the ERC20 and ERC223 standard.
+Launched back in 2015, the Coin.Space team has been working to simplify the cryptocurrency industry by releasing their wallet, which supports more than 20,000 tokens, including the ERC20 and ERC223 standard.

 But how does Coin.Space’s crypto wallet compare with other options?
 What should crypto holders know about the Coin wallet before using it?
 Keep reading for a breakdown of the wallet and its important features.